-Day 9: Saturday 19 October, Agrigento - Racalmuto - Palma di Montechiaro - Caos - Porto Empedocle - Agrigento
+Day 9: Saturday 18 April, Agrigento - Racalmuto - Palma di Montechiaro - Caos - Porto Empedocle - Agrigento

-- Casa Museo di Leonardo Sciascia & Statue, Racalmuto - Walking tour of Palma di Montechiaro (The City of the Leopard): Palazzo Ducale dei Tomasi di Lampedusa, Church of Saint Mary of the Rosary, Convent SS.
-Rosario delle Benedettine - Lunch at Azienda Agricola Mandranova, Palma di Montechiaro - Casa Natale di Luigi Pirandello & Tomb, Caos - Dinner at leisure in Porto Empedocle (Montalbano's fictional town, Vigata)
+- Fondazione Leonardo Sciascia & Statue, Racalmuto - Walking tour of Palma di Montechiaro (The City of the Leopard): Palazzo Ducale dei Tomasi di Lampedusa, Church of Saint Mary of the Rosary, Convent SS.
+Rosario delle Benedettine - Lunch at Azienda Agricola Mandranova, Palma di Montechiaro - Casa Natale di Luigi Pirandello & Tomb, Caos - Walking tour of Porto Empedocle (Montalbano's fictional town, Vigata)

 One of the first Sicilian authors to tackle honestly the dangerous subject of the Mafia was Leonardo Sciascia (1921 - 1989), who was born in Racalmuto.
 He wrote about the place of his birth in The Wine Dark Sea, while in Salt in the Wound, a semi-autobiographical work, he renamed it Regalpetra.
 His best-known work, The Day of the Owl, showed how the Mafia had managed to sustain itself in Sicily, and revealed the treachery of alliances and allegiances.
 Racalmuto has celebrated its novelist, essayist, playwright and politician with a statue, showing him striding down the Via Garibaldi towards the central piazza.
-But there's another tribute to him as well - a literary foundation and museum which was established in his childhood home.
-We will visit to learn more of this courageous author.
+But there's another tribute to him as well - a literary foundation which we will visit to learn more of this courageous author.

-Giuseppe Tomasi di Lampedusa's The Leopard (Il Gattopardo) has been voted Italy's most beloved and acclaimed novel, and in 2012 it was named by the Observer as "one of the ten best historical novels".
+Giuseppe Tomasi di Lampedusa's The Leopard (II Gattopardo) has been voted Italy's most beloved and acclaimed novel, and in 2012 it was named by the Observer as "one of the ten best historical novels".
 Amazingly, it was turned down by several publisher and only appeared in 1958, after Lampedusa's death.
 In 1963 it was made into an award-winning film.
 He was the last in a line of Sicilian princes and based his main character, the Prince of Salina, on his own great-grandfather.
 Today we follow in the footsteps of this remarkable novel and its characters.